wijjo/rpi-clock/README.md

 Included fonts may be found in the `fonts` folder.
 They are identified by lowercase file name without the extension.
 The `fonts` and `colors` JSON elements make it easier to centralize and manage these commonly-tweaked items.

-The next place to look is the main `rpi-clock.py` script and then `app/main-screen.py`.
-The latter uses configuration data to initialize all the runtime requirements of the main clock screen, including viewports, panels, and event handling.

 ## Running the clock at boot time.